AdamJKing/aphrograph/README.md

 ## TODO List

-* Include links to Graphite API in the argument documentation
 * Make 'to' argument optional at command-line
 * Handle Graphite errors (5**) more gracefully
 * Handle potential empty list in graphite response